jonasmcferreira/adventures/docs/drakkenheim/characters.md

 ### Backstory

-TThe sun dipped below the horizon, casting long shadows across the bustling city of Drakkenheim.
+The sun dipped below the horizon, casting long shadows across the bustling city of Drakkenheim.
 Randall watched from the window of his father's study, entranced by the rhythmic clatter of carts and the hum of evening chatter.
 His father, Alaric, was a respected researcher at the Amethyst Academy, and his mother, Elara, a skilled healer.
 The shelves surrounding Randall were filled with ancient tomes and mystical artifacts, each whispering secrets of a bygone era.

 "Randall," his father called from his desk, "help me with this rune."